DrResophonic/media-server-template/README.md

 | Traefik Dashboard     | https://traefik.mydomain.com/dashboard/ | Reverse proxy                                   |
 | Plex                  | https://plex.mydomain.com               | Media streaming server                          |
 | Homepage Dashboard    | https://mydomain.com                    | Customizable application dashboard              |

+## File System

+I use the TRaSH Guides [recommended file and folder structure](https://trash-guides.info/File-and-Folder-Structure/).
+The main benefits of this approach are hardlinks and instant moves which are explained more in the TRaSH Guides recommendation page.
+The key is that all storage for downloaders, media library, etc. are on the same file system.
+That way all your containers can have access to the folders they need but see the file system structure in the same way.
+I'm using a volume I mounted at /hdd, and at the end of this setup this is what the file system will look like:

+         hdd
+         ├── data
+         │   ├── media
+         │   │   ├── movies
+         │   │   ├── music
+         │   │   └── tv
+         │   └── usenet
+         │       ├── complete
+         │       │   ├── movies
+         │       │   ├── music
+         │       │   └── tv
+         │       ├── incomplete
+         │       │   ├── movies
+         │       │   ├── music
+         │       │   └── tv
+         └── docker
+            └── appdata
+                ├── bazarr
+                ├── homepage
+                ├── letsencrypt
+                ├── nzbget
+                ├── plex
+                ├── profilarr
+                ├── prowlarr
+                ├── pullio
+                └── radarr

+- /hdd/docker/appdata is for a all of your docker containers' configuration databases, logs, etc. It supports the applications themselves.
+- /hdd/data/usenet is for your downloaders
+- /hdd/data/media is for your actual media library used by Plex, \*arr apps, etc.

 ## Docker Compose File Overview